hoangcuongnguyen2001/Beyond-Shallow-Alignment/README.md

 ## Acknowledgements

-This research was supported by the Macquarie University Data Horizons Research Centre, the Australian Government through the Commonwealth-funded Research Training Program (RTP) Stipend Scholarship, and the Macquarie University Research Excellence Tuition Scholarship.
+This research was supported by the International Macquarie University Research Excellence Scholarship.